rauljariasz/product-preview-card/README.md

 ### Continued development

-My focus is to continue learning and building in React and Nextjs
+My focus is to continue learning and building in React and Nextjs.

 ## Author